Valentine's Day in Bangladesh: Celebrations

 This day is mainly celebrated in the urban areas of the country.
 Historically, the day had no effect in the villages, but in recent times, the day has partially influenced the village society also.
 No public holiday is declared on this day in Bangladesh.

 On the day, people in various bonds, including mainly lovers, friends, husbands and wives, and also parents and children, students and teachers express their love for each other with flowers, chocolates, cards and other gifts.
 On this day, various parks and recreation centers of the country are full of people.

 Incidents

-In recent years, incidents of rape and sexual assaults are reported on Valentine's Day occasion.
+In recent years, incidents of rape and sexual assaults have been reported on Valentine's Day occasion.
 On 14 February 2020, a teenage girl, who went out to celebrate the day, was abducted and gang-raped by her friends while being filmed.
 On 14 February 2021, a fourteen-year-old girl was raped in Jhalokhathi by her boyfriend who called her out on the day.
 On 14 February 2025, a Madrasa student went to a resort in Sherpur for vacation with her friends, where she was raped by two local boys.
-Following the incident, her mother attempted to suicide.
+Following the incident, her mother attempted to commit suicide.

 On 14 February 2025, a violent mob under the banner of "Towhidi Janata" vandalised flower shops for selling flowers on the occasion of Valentine's Day and Pohela Falgun and staged protests in front of restaurants.
 As a result, Udichi Shilpigoshthi was forced to cancel their planned Spring Festival event.